How CLC Is Pushing Back on the Trump Administration’s Anti-Voter Actions

 Opposing Burdensome and Unnecessary Voter Registration Documentation

-When the America First Legal Foundation (AFLF) asked the EAC to require voter registration applicants to provide burdensome documentation, CLC and Democracy Defenders Fund submitted a public comment opposing this rule change.
+When the America First Legal Foundation (AFLF) asked the EAC to require voter registration applicants to provide burdensome documentation, CLC and Democracy Defenders Fund submitted a public comment opposing this proposed rule change.

 Even though CLC and our partners already successfully halted this action when we sued over the president’s executive order, the Trump administration’s allies are trying yet another avenue to push this harmful policy through.